-However, we still have one more hacker to discuss.
-This individual’s cybercrimes have surpassed all the rest in the eyes of law enforcement, so he gets the top spot on our list.
+In surveying the FBI’s 10 most-wanted black-hat hackers, we have come across nine criminals who have all made the web a less safe place for users.
+But we still have one more hacker to discuss.
+This individual’s crimes have surpassed all the rest in the eyes of law enforcement, so he gets the top spot on our list.

-In completion of our countdown, the most wanted hacker by the FBI is Nicolae Popescu.
+In completion of our countdown, the FBI’s most wanted black-hat hacker is Nicolae Popescu.

 On December 20, 2012, the United States District Court, Eastern Division of New York, Brooklyn indicted Popescu on a number of charges, including wire fraud, passport fraud, money laundering and trafficking in counterfeit service marks.
 Shortly thereafter, the court issued a federal warrant for his arrest.

 Popescu was previously the ringleader of more than 70 Romanian hackers who used online auction sites including eBay, Cars.com, AutoTrader.com and CycleTrader.com to sell non-existent cars.